CyAn201792/statistics-practice/README.md

 - **Built-in Tables:** Quick access to essential statistical reference tables: **Cumulative Z**, **Mean-to-Z**, **Student's T**, and **Chi-Square**.
 - **Insert Symbols Palette:** Easily insert standard symbols like mu (mean) and sigma (standard deviation) directly into your workspace using the built-in palette above the question.
+- **Calculator:** A floating scientific calculator is included to aid computations.

 ### 📈 Interactive Data Visualizations